phax/ph-commons/README.md

 ## News and noteworthy

+* v9.3.9 - work in progress
+    * Made `ClassLoaderHelper.getResource` more robust
 * v9.3.8 - 2019-11-07
     * Fixed method name in `RFC2616Codec` - `getMaximumEncodedLength` instead of `getEncodedLength`; added `getMaximumDecodedLength`
     * Avoid double quoting in `HttpHeaderMap.getUnifiedValue` if the value already seems to be quoted